 Chocolate in chili?

-Not a carnivore?
-Check out the Vegan version here.
+Not a vegan?
+Check out the carnivore's version here.

 I like to think this is a crowd-pleasing chili, because it's not too hot or too spicy like some can be.
 When feeding a crowd I find it easier to make a batch like this and then offer toppings for everyone to create their own meal, just how they like it.
 I've set up a chili bar (like this one) several times and the response has been overwhelmingly positive.
 And I can tell you, it makes hosting super easy — especially if you make the chili the day before and just reheat it in a crock pot.

 You want to use pure cacao powder (or cocoa powder) that is unsweetened.
 The cacao powder I use is from my local health food store, and I use it in lots of different recipes (smoothies, brownies, protein bars... you get the idea).
 Organic cacao powder is full of antioxidants and magnesium, making this kind of chocolate guilt-free.